vbrazo/system-design-archives/README.md

 In networking, it usually refers to the act of continuously getting a feed of information from a server by keeping an open connection between the two machines or processes.

+## Configuration

+The config file is like the genome of a computer application; it stores parameters that define your system's critical settings, much like your DNA stores the genes that define your physical characteristics.

+Unlike its biological counterpart though, the config file is easily editable.
+No gene therapy needed!

+### Configuration

+A set of parameters or constants that are critical to a system.
+Configuration is typically written in `JSON` or `YAML` and can be either `static`, meaning that it's hard-coded in and shipped with your system's application code (like frontend code, for instance), or `dynamic`, meaning that it lives outside of your system's application code.

+## Rate Limiting

+The act of limiting the number of requests sent to or from a system.
+Rate limiting is most often used to limit the number of incoming requests in order to prevent `DoS attacks` and can be enforced at the IP-address level, at the user-account level, or at the region level, for example.
+Rate limiting can also be implemented in tiers; for instance, a type of network request could be limited to 1 per second, 5 per 10 seconds, and 10 per minute.

+### DoS attack

+Short for "denial-of-service attack", a DoS attack is an attack in which a malicious user tries to bring down or damage a system in order to render it unavailable to users.
+Much of the time, it consists of flooding it with traffic.
+Some DoS attacks are easily preventable with rate limiting, while others can be far trickier to defend against.

+### DDoS attack

+Short for "distributed denial-of-service attack", a DDoS attack is a DoS attack in which the traffic flooding the target system comes from many different sources (like thousands of machines), making it much harder to defend against.

+### Redis

+An in-memory key-value store.
+Does offer some persistent storage options but is typically used as a really fast, best-effort caching solution.
+Redis is also often used to implement `rate limiting`.

+## Logging And Monitoring

+In order to properly understand and diagnose issues that crop up within a system, it’s critical to have mechanisms in place that create audit trails of various events that occur within said system.

+So go ahead, unleash your inner Orwell and go full Big Brother on your application.

+### Logging

+The act of collecting and storing logs-useful information about events in your system.
+Typically your programs will output log messages to its STDOUT or STDERR pipes, which will automatically get aggregated into a `centralized logging solution`.

+### Monitoring

+The process of having visibility into a system's key metrics, monitoring is typically implemented by collecting important events in a system and aggregating them in human-readable charts.

+### Alerting

+The process through which system administrators get notified when critical system issues occur.
+Alerting can be set up by defining specific thresholds on monitoring charts, past which alerts are sent to a communication channel like Slack.